AriFordsham/GHCWiki/gp-h-eden.md

 This page will describe the GpH and Eden parallel variants of GHC.
 This is work in progress.

-St Andrews will host the [HackPar](hack-par) parallel hackathon in December to progress this...
+St Andrews has hosted the [HackPar](hack-par) parallel hackathon in December.

+A series of [Parallel Hacker Meetings](gp-h-eden/meetings) has been launched.

 ---